yvonneng/instagram-collecting/what.md

 - Look and feel
 - Behaviour

-For example, if you're collecting comments, do you just need a plain-text of the comment?
-Or do you need to preserve the way it looked on the page?
-Do you need to be able to click on the links?

-Answering these questions will help you decide what [tool](https://yvonneng.github.io/test-insta/tools-overview) to use to collect the elements you need, in the form you need them in.
+#### Example
+Some different ways you could collect an Instagram comment:
+Plain text {: .label } Captures intellectual content.
+Doesn't capture look and feel.
+Screenshot {: .label } Captures intellectual content and look and feel.
+Doesn't capture behavior, and text can't be selected or copy/pasted.
+Web archive {: .label } Captures intellectual content, look and feel, and behavior.
+But it's a more complex format that's harder to use.

+Once you know which elements you need and how it needs to be captured, you can detemine which [tool](https://yvonneng.github.io/instagram-collecting/tools-overview)  serves those needs.

 ## But how do I know what I need?
-It is important to consider the intended purpose of collecting, and what the requirements are for that use.
-Spend some time researching.
-It may be helpful to consult external standards or protocols in your field (e.g. [Berkeley Protocol...](add link)
+Start with understanding the intended purpose of your collecting and the requirements for that use, and then work backwards.
+It may be helpful to consult external standards or protocols in your field.

+#### Example
+The [Berkeley Protocol on Digital Open Source Investigations](https://www.ohchr.org/Documents/Publications/OHCHR_BerkeleyProtocol.pdf) provides the first global guidelines for using public digital information – including photos, videos and other information posted to social media sites like Facebook, Twitter and YouTube – as evidence in international criminal and human rights investigations.